mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

-The code structure would be like this :
+The code structure should be like this :

 ```c
 /**